 Risk limits and quantitative metrics provide the basis for monitoring risk taking activity and avoiding outsized risk-taking.
 Risk limits and associated limit frameworks are reviewed on at least an annual basis, with more frequent updates as necessary.
-Board-level risk limits and approved frameworks address the most important Company-wide aggregations of risk, including, but not limited to credit and liquidity risks.
+Board-level risk limits and approved frameworks address the most important Company-wide aggregations of risk.
 Additional risk limits approved by risk management may address more specific types of risk and are bound by the higher-level Board risk limits.